huntdatacenter/docs/docs/do-science/community/freedom-to-explore.md

 ### Can I submit more than one language?

 Yes.
 The intention is to collect languages that reflect individual members of our community.
-You may submit any language that you care passionately about even if this is not your first language.
-Send us your translations in a [general contact request](/contact)
+You may submit any language that you deeply care about, even if this is not your first language.
+For example, we have versions both for Latin and Sanskrit.

 ### What is the three letter language identifiers?

 They are ISO abbreviations.
 We use the three letter identifiers from [ISO 639-3](https://iso639-3.sil.org/) to include and name individual languages.

+### The list don't seem to be in alphabetical order

+Correct.
+The list is sorted by the three letter language identifiers from [ISO 639-3](https://iso639-3.sil.org/).
+These letters may sometimes diverge from the official language name.
+To illustrate, Persian use the "fas" identifier (Farsi).